fangKfang/corgi-merch-stripe/README.md

 ```
 ## Running the application

-Prerequeistes:
+Prerequistes:
 * Download Firefox: https://www.mozilla.org/en-US/firefox/new/
 * Download the CORS Everywhere extension: https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/.
-You will need this in order to manage requests between the API server and the React client.
+You will need this extension in order to manage requests between the API server and the React client.
 * Install Python 3
 * Install Pip
 * Install Node